anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="8.-Sentiment-on-one-single-trading-day-and-stock">8.
-Sentiment on one single trading day and stock<a class="anchor-link" href="#8.-Sentiment-on-one-single-trading-day-and-stock"> </a></h2><p>Just to understand the possibilities of this dataset and get a better feel of the data, let's focus on one trading day and one single stock.
+<h2 id="Sentiment-on-one-single-trading-day-and-stock">Sentiment on one single trading day and stock<a class="anchor-link" href="#Sentiment-on-one-single-trading-day-and-stock"> </a></h2><p>Just to understand the possibilities of this dataset and get a better feel of the data, let's focus on one trading day and one single stock.
 We will make an informative plot where we will see the smallest grain possible: headline and subscores.</p>
 </div>
 </div>
 </div>